DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ### Apply for QTS in England (from spring 2023)

 From spring 2023, qualified teachers from Ukraine will be able to apply to the Teaching Regulation Agency for QTS (if they meet the criteria) without paying a fee to a training provider.
-[Awarding qualified teacher status to overseas teachers](https://www.gov.uk/government/publications/awarding-qualified-teacher-status-to-overseas-teachers) gives more information about this service.
+[Find out more about the way QTS is awarded to teachers from overseas](https://www.gov.uk/government/publications/awarding-qualified-teacher-status-to-overseas-teachers).

 ### Salaries and benefits

-Your salary as a teacher depends on whether you have English 'qualified teacher status' (QTS), and your level of experience.
-As an ‘unqualified teacher’ (without QTS), your salary will generally start at £18,419 outside London.
-[Salaries and benefits](/salaries-and-benefits) gives more information.
+Your salary as a teacher depends on whether you have QTS, and your level of experience.
+The salary for a teacher without QTS will generally start at £18,419 outside London.
+[Find out more about salaries and benefits](/salaries-and-benefits) for teachers in England.

 ## Train to teach in England